 Senior Programmatic Management role at one of Auckland’s best…

-This central Auckland-based integrated media agency is looking for a Programmatic Manager to guide all aspects of performance display and programmatic media delivery.
+This central Auckland-based media agency is looking for a Programmatic Digital Director to lead all aspects of performance display and programmatic media delivery for your clients.

 You are a passionate advocate for programmatic media and the wider digital media landscape.
-You will already be in a senior role in a media agency or related media industry environment with at least 7 years ‘hands-on’ digital experience and ready to step into this role.
+You will have at least 7 years ‘hands-on’ digital experience and be ready to step into this exciting role in programmatic specialisation.

-Your style is that of a natural collaborator and you are a natural ‘people-person’ able to participate fully as an integral member of the media team, championing the further development and refinement of the programmatic product on behalf of the agency.
+Your style is that of a natural collaborator and you are a natural ‘people-person’ able to participate fully as an integral member of the media team, championing the further development and refinement of the programmatic product on behalf of some key clients within the agency.

-If you are ready to step up and be integral in helping grow the agency’s Performance Digital product, this is a role that will be both satisfying and provide future growth opportunities.
+If you are ready to step up and be a key lead in helping grow the agency’s Programmatic product then call us today.

 Use the Tangible Media network of magazines, blogs, newsletters, video and content creation services to reach the new New Zealand.

 Why we like it: Hilarious but serious, this ad from WorkSafe elicits both laughter and pensive thought as fictional commentators ‘Pat Silverwood’ and ‘Joe Munro’ give a play-by-play of workers actions.
 And while not all workplaces feature a pair of commentators armed with mics to make themselves heard, it's hoped the enjoyable campaign that will encourage Kiwis to ‘Use Your Mouth’ and speak up in the workplace.